icaros-usc/pyribs/README.md

-official implementation of Covariance Matrix Adaptation MAP-Elites (CMA-ME), Covariance Matrix Adaptation MAP-Elites via a Gradient Arborescence (CMA-MEGA), Covariance Matrix Adaptation MAP-Annealing (CMA-MAE), and scalable variants of CMA-MAE. pyribs implements the _Rapid Illumination of Behavior Space (RIBS)_ redesign of MAP-Elites detailed in the paper [Covariance Matrix Adapation for the Rapid Illumination of Behavior Space](https://arxiv.org/abs/1912.02400).
+official implementation of Covariance Matrix Adaptation MAP-Elites (CMA-ME), Covariance Matrix Adaptation MAP-Elites via a Gradient Arborescence (CMA-MEGA), Covariance Matrix Adaptation MAP-Annealing (CMA-MAE), and scalable variants of CMA-MAE.
+Overall, pyribs implements the _Rapid Illumination of Behavior Space (RIBS)_ redesign of MAP-Elites detailed in the paper [Covariance Matrix Adapation for the Rapid Illumination of Behavior Space](https://arxiv.org/abs/1912.02400).

 ## Overview